ReZonArc/coscheminformatics/README.md

 Examples can be found in the [examples](examples) directory.

-If you run python virtualenv, and are experiencing issues with undefined symbols, then be for to add `/usr/local/lib/python3.11/dist-packages/` to your `PYTHON_PATH` and to add `/usr/local/lib/opencog/` to your `LD_LIBRARY_PATH`.
+If you run python virtualenv, and are experiencing issues with undefined symbols, then try adding `/usr/local/lib/python3.11/dist-packages/` to your `PYTHON_PATH` and adding `/usr/local/lib/opencog/` to your `LD_LIBRARY_PATH`.